ALA-Showcase/ALA-Showcase.github.io/README.md

 This is good for elements shared between pages, like the navigation bar.

 ### Images
-Images are located in the [`assets`](assets/images) folder.
+Images are located in the [`assets`](assets/images) folder, organized by page.

 To make the website load faster on mobile, make sure to compress images.
 Either `.webp` or `.jpg` is good.

-I included the original version of each image in the `hires` folder in case it's needed later.
+I kept the original images in `hires` subfolders in case they're needed later.